AnimaApp/docs/src/v3/adobe-xd/prototype-link/publish-website.md

 We are not a custom domain provider.
 You first need to get a domain from GoDaddy, Google Domains, or any domain provider.

-Please follow this guide (LINK) to learn how to setup your domain provider's settings.
+Please, [follow this guide](/v3/adobe-xd/prototype-link/custom-domains.html) to learn how to setup your domain provider's settings.